-Associate Professor of Psychiatry; Medical Director, STEP clinic; Medical Director, Acute Services Division, CMHC; Chief of Behavioral Health, Continuum of Care Inc.
+Associate Professor of Psychiatry; Medical Director, Acute Services Division, CMHC; Chief of Behavioral Health, Continuum of Care Inc.

 Leadership in Psychiatric Care Delivery